npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_hiding_categories.md

 ## To hide a category:

-1. Click the category you wish to hide.
+1. Click the category you want to hide.
 <br/>This opens the **Edit category** dialog box (or **Edit master category** if you are hiding a master category).<br/>
     {% include image.html file="EditCategory.png" alt="Editing a category" caption="Editing a category" %}
     {% include image.html file="EditMasterCategory.png" alt="Editing a master category" caption="Editing a master category" %}